You have the right to paid holiday (‘statutory annual leave’) whether you work:

 - shared parental leave

 For example, if you take a year of maternity leave, you'll return with a whole year’s accrued holiday.
-Your employer might let you take some of this before you go on leave.

 If you’re not sure how much holiday you should get